junxit/us-congress-bills-119/metadata.md

 - 2025-06-12 — Introduced in House
 - 2025-06-12 — Referred to the House Committee on Homeland Security.
 - 2025-06-12 — Referred to the Subcommittee on Border Security and Enforcement.
+- 2025-06-25 — Committee Consideration and Mark-up Session Held
+- 2025-06-25 — Ordered to be Reported by Voice Vote.
+- 2025-06-25 — Subcommittee on Border Security and Enforcement Discharged
+- 2025-09-30 — Placed on the Union Calendar, Calendar No. 268.
+- 2025-09-30 — Reported by the Committee on Homeland Security.
+H. Rept.
+119-314.
+- 2025-09-30 — Reported by the Committee on Homeland Security.
+H. Rept.
+119-314.